Dybondzy/COVID_Data_Analysis/README.md

 All code in the main branch is production-ready.

 main branch should include:

-All code necessary to perform exploratory analysis Most code necessary to complete the machine learning portion of the project README.md
+All code necessary to perform exploratory analysis, Most code necessary to complete the machine learning portion of the project, README.md

 README.md should include:

-Description of the communication protocols has been removed Cohesive, structured outline of the project (this may include images, but they should be easy to follow and digest) Link to Google Slides draft presentation
+Description of the communication protocols has been removed, Cohesive, structured outline of the project (this may include images, but they should be easy to follow and digest,) Link to Google Slides draft presentation.

 Note: The descriptions and explanations required in the project deliverables should also be in your README.md as part of your outline, unless otherwise noted.